prankstr/homelab/README.md

 ## 📖 Overview

+Kubernetes Homelab built on Talos Linux, managed with GitOps using ArgoCD and Renovate.

 This repo is the source for my GitOps deployments as well as my personal knowledge bank with notes for my homelab.
 I decided to make it public in case someone finds it useful or interesting.

 Currently most of the content is regarding my Kubernetes cluster and the applications I run on it.
 I'm looking to expand it with more general homelab stuff as well as time goes on.